Odizinne/BigPictureTV/README.md

-his Python project automates switching between a monitor and a TV when launching Steam Big Picture and also handles audio output switching.
+This Python project automates switching between a monitor and a TV when launching Steam Big Picture and also handles audio output switching.

-Requirements:
-- Install pygetwindow via pip (`pip install pygetwindow`) to handle window titles.

-Usage:
+Usage:<br/>
+The first time you launch it, a window will show.<br/>
-Specify your audio output settings for both desktop and gamemode variable.
+Specify your audio output settings for both desktop and gamemode.<br/>
-   - Use the same names as they appear in Windows for the audio outputs.
+Specify your Steam Big Picture window title.

-If you configure this script to auto-start, you can safely shut down your PC with Steam Big Picture active, as it will reset screens and audio settings upon startup.
+If you configure this app to auto-start, you can safely shut down your PC with Steam Big Picture active, as it will reset screens and audio settings upon startup.